ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 -------------------------------------------------------------
-Setting the CMAKE_FLAGS and CCPP_SUITES Environment Variables
+Setting the ``CMAKE_FLAGS`` and ``CCPP_SUITES`` Environment Variables
 -------------------------------------------------------------

 The UFS Weather Model can be built in one of twelve configurations (cf. :numref:`Table %s <UFS-configurations>`).
 The ``CMAKE_FLAGS`` environment variable specifies which configuration to build.
 Additionally, users must select the :term:`CCPP` suite(s) by setting the ``CCPP_SUITES`` environment variable at build time in order to have one or more CCPP physics suites available at runtime.
 Multiple suites can be set.
+Additional environment variables, such as ``-D32BIT=ON``, can be set if the user chooses.
+These options are documented in :numref:`Section %s <other-build-options>`.
 The following examples assume a bash shell.

 ATM Configurations
 ---------------------